 Frequently Asked Questions

-You’ll find some of the most common questions we hear listed below.
+You’ll find some of the most common questions we hear about our Bahamas sailing charters listed below.

 If you don’t find the answers you’re looking for, reach out and we’ll be happy to discuss any additional questions you may have.
 Who knows?
 Your question may even make the page for the next guest!

 Catamarans of our size are widely considered to be among the most stable and forgiving boats to sail.

 Sailing in the Exumas does occasionally require some open-water sailing, and we can’t control the weather or your schedule – only where we put the boat as conditions materialize.
 The vast majority of sailing happens in protected waters, and almost all of our time at anchor is spent in calm, sheltered bays, where rocking and rolling are at a minimum.

 We tailor our routes to the tastes of the groups who join us, however our duty first and foremost is to keep our guests and the crew safe.
 Every trip is different, but one thing you can count on is that we’ll choose routes that are favorable for the weather conditions during your trip.